 Through careful planning and continual learning we ensure all possible opportunities are taken to minimise waste.
 All operating companies in the group seek to reduce, reuse and recycle waste and to conserve scarce natural resources where possible.

 GRAHAM was among the first companies to sign up to the Waste and Resources Action Programme (WRAP) paving the way in the sustainability arena as the first construction company in NI to commit to the UK Government’s target of ‘Halving Waste to Landfill by 2012’.
-Over the period April 2012 to March 2013, the GRAHAM group companies diverted 84% of our generated waste from landfill.

 Reducing Carbon Emissions and Energy Use